yoga

 Drop in- $25

-If paid monthly, group price per class ( multiply classes you will attend in advance) is $21.
+If paid monthly, group price per class ( multiply classes you will attend in advance) is $22.

 (5% tax included in all pricing).
 Payment method: e-transfer or pay-pall.

 The class pass is valid only for the month paid.
 No transferring of the classes.
+If you missed the session you paid for, you’ll get a video recording.

 Yoga is not a workout.
 Its a work-in.